 Scholarship Provider: Embassy of Ireland

-– The NUI Galway International Scholarship Programme provides a number of post-graduate scholarships each year for outstanding students from Ethiopia, South Africa, and Sri Lanka
+– The NUI Galway International programme provides a number of post-graduate funding opportunities each year for outstanding students from Ethiopia, South Africa, and Sri Lanka

 – Selection criteria will include academic merit and financial need.

-Scholarship Open for International Students: This Scholarship is open for Ethiopia, South Africa, and Sri Lanka Students.
+Scholarship Open for International Students: This award is open for Ethiopia, South Africa, and Sri Lanka Students.

-Scholarship Description: The NUI Galway International Scholarship Programme provides a number of post-graduate scholarships each year for outstanding students from Ethiopia, South Africa, and Sri Lanka.
+Description: The NUI Galway International programme provides a number of post-graduate funding opportunities each year for outstanding students from Ethiopia, South Africa, and Sri Lanka.
 Priority will be given to applicants who demonstrate that the knowledge they acquire from their studies in Ireland will be utilized subsequently to support development in their home countries.

 Duration of award(s): The scholarship funded for one academic year.